 A typical weekly timetable

-Work is divided between tutorials (at least one a week), lectures (up to six a week) and language classes (at least three a week in the first year).
+Work is divided between tutorials (usually one or two a week), lectures (up to six a week) and language classes (at least three a week in the first year).
 A large part of your week will be spent in private study to prepare for tutorials.

 First University examinations:

-The options listed above are illustrative and may change.
+The options listed above are illustrative and may change; not all languages are available every year.
 More information about current options is available on the Religion and Oriental Studies website.

 Final University examinations: